-Can you record audio on Mac?
-Sure, you can undoubtedly record audio when you record screen on Mac or record audio only.
-Can you record audio for free?
+You can record audio on Mac for a single audio file or for the inner audio when you need to record screen on Mac.
+But can you record audio for free?
 Yes, there are many free audio recording tools on Mac that you can choose based on your needs.
-We will discuss how to use following apps:
+We will discuss how to use the following apps:

 How to record audio on Mac with Voice Memos?

-- The easiest way to launch Voice Memos is by clicking the Spotlight search box at the top-right of your Mac and type into "Voice Memos."
+- Click the Spotlight search box at the top-right of your Mac and type into "Voice Memos."

 - Click on the Voice Memos at the top-left corner> choose Preferences> pick audio quality(compressed or lossless).